Mental and Nervous Long-Term Disability Claims for Doctors Jumped Significantly in 2020

 SALT LAKE CITY, Aug.
-17, 2021 — Mental and Nervous conditions ranked third among the top causes of long-term absence from work (more than 90 days) in 2020, according to claims submitted by healthcare professionals with long-term disability insurance coverage through MGIS, a leading national insurance program manager.
+17, 2021 — Mental and Nervous conditions ranked third among the top causes of long-term absence from work (more than 90 days) in 2020, according to claims submitted by doctors with long-term disability insurance coverage through MGIS, a leading national insurance program manager.
 Mental and Nervous disability claims filed in 2020 (11.5% of total claims) reflected an 85.8% increase over those filed in 2019 (6.7% of total claims).

 In fact, a recent Washington Post – Kaiser Family Foundation survey earlier this year revealed that 62% of healthcare workers said worry or stress related to COVID-19 had a negative effect on their mental health.
-A 2020 North Carolina State University study found that on average, healthcare professionals reported enough symptoms of depression to be diagnosed with clinical depression.
+A 2020 North Carolina State University study found that on average, doctors reported enough symptoms of depression to be diagnosed with clinical depression.
 And Yale School of Public Health survey data of thousands of health workers showed worrying rates of depression and post-traumatic stress disorder amid the worsening pandemic.

 - Musculoskeletal (back condition, rotator cuff, carpal tunnel, knee, etc.)